-I now live in a retirement community in Scottsdale, Arizona, with my wife of thirty years, Melody Webb.
-Sheís also a published author and a veteran of the National Park Service.
+I now live in a retirement community in Scottsdale, Arizona, with my wife, Melody Webb.
+She’s also a published author and a veteran of the National Park Service.

-You may e-mail me at email@example.com.
-You canít call me because I am severely hearing impaired, though otherwise in fairly good health.
-I still write, with my previous book being a biography of Geronimo, published in 2013 by Yale University Press.
+You may e-mail me at firstname.lastname@example.org.
+You can’t call me because I am severely hearing impaired, though otherwise in fairly good health.
+I still write, with my previous book being a double biography, Wanted: The Outlaw Lives of Billy the Kidd and Ned Kelly, which will be published on November 20th, 2015, by Yale University Press.

 An Army Doctor